BrickMMO/tasks/documentation.markdown

 ## Documentation

-Part of this project will require that you create some documentation for your [BrickMMO](https://brickmmo.com/) project or [Useless Web](https://theuselessweb.com/) contribution.
+Part of this project will require that you create (or provide instructions for creating) some documentation for your [BrickMMO](https://brickmmo.com/) project or [Useless Web](https://theuselessweb.com/) contribution.

 ## BrickMMO

 > [!NOTE]
-> If you are completing a BrickMMO related project you will need to work with your instructor to make sure the right BrickMMO GitHub repositories exist.
-You will need one for the projecet and one for the About Website.
-These may or may not yet exist.
+> If you are completing a BrickMMO related project you **NOT** be creating the actual documentaion.
+You will be providing instructions and content for first semester students to complete your documentation.

 All [BrickMMO](https://brickmmo.com/) projects include documentation using an [About Website](https://github.com/BrickMMO/template-about-markdown).
 These websites track what work was done during each version and who contributed.
 These pages can be linked to in student portfolios to document their contribtions.

-Using the [about-template-markdown](https://github.com/BrickMMO/template-about-markdown) and [flow-about](https://github.com/BrickMMO/flow-about) as a guide, complete the documentation for your project.
+Using the [about-template-markdown](https://github.com/BrickMMO/template-about-markdown) and [flow-about](https://github.com/BrickMMO/flow-about) as a guide, create the content and instructions for first semester students to complete the documentation for your project.

-Depending on your project, the additions to the About Website maye be on of teh following:
+Depending on your project, the instructions will include one of the following:

 1. For a brand new project, you will need to create a new About Website.
 You may need to have your instructor make a new repository in the BrickMMO organization.
 You will need to complete these tasks: